cgmoganedi/virtual_coffee_machine/README.md

 ## How to Use

 1. Clone the repository to your local machine.
+2. Create and activate virtual enviroment.
-2. Install the required packages using `pip install -r requirements.txt`.
+3. Install the required packages.
-3. Set up the database and tables for ingredient management and served beverages.
+4. Set up the database and tables for ingredient management and served beverages.
-4. Run the `coffee_machine.py` script to interact with the Coffee Machine Simulation.
+5. Run the `main.py` script to interact with the Coffee Machine Simulation.
-5. Follow the on-screen prompts to select options and make coffee or tea.
+6. Follow the on-screen prompts to select options and make coffee or tea.

+## Installation

+1. Clone the repository:
+   `git clone https://github.com/cgmoganedi/virtual_coffee_machine.git && cd virtual_coffee_machine`

+2. Set up a virtual environment:
+    Make sure you have Python >= 3.11 installed on the system then create a virtual environment and activate it like so:
+    `python -m venv venv && source venv/Scripts/activate` or `python -m venv venv && ./venv/Scripts/activate` depending on the terminal used.

+3. Install the required packages:
+    `pip install -r requirements.txt` or manually like so: `pip install python-dotenv pytest pytest-cov pytest-html`

+4. Create a `.env` file in the project root and add your Dropbox access token :
+    `cp .env.example .env`
+    and add or modify in it to the correct env values:
+    DATABASE_URL=<your_database_url_here>

 ## Assumptions

-- Each beverage costs 150 ml of water and 50 ml of milk (if added).
+- Each beverage costs 200ml or 150 ml of water and 50 ml of milk (if added).
+- A coffee beans (or tea bags) do not contribute to the volume of the beverage served.
-- The maximum capacity for water, milk, and coffee beans is 750 ml, 250 ml, and 250 grams, respectively.
+- The maximum capacity for water, milk, and coffee beans, tea bags is 750 ml, 250 ml, 250 grams, and 50 units, respectively.
-- The cup to pour into has a total capacity of 200 ml.
+- The cup to pour into has a total rated capacity of 200 ml.
 - Strength-1 coffee requires 5g of coffee beans, strength-2 requires 10g, and strength-3 requires 15g.
+- Strength-1 tea requires 1 unit of a tea bag, strength-2 requires 2, and strength-3 requires 3.

 ## Future Features